KarBoy2314PL/hypixel-skyblock-gui/.github/ISSUE_TEMPLATE/extra-gui-request.md

 ---
 name: Extra GUI request
 about: do you want a custom gui? write what you want here
-title: "[Extra Element] "
+title: "[Extra GUI] "
-labels: 'status: not started, extras: gui'
+labels: 'extras: gui, status: not started'
 assignees: ''

 ---